 To counteract these problems, we have developed our techniques and modified certain tools to a point where this chipping is minimized.
 Often it is completely eliminated.
 It can still occur so please be aware of that, but you would not want to have a refret done by anyone who is not confident or familiar in working with roasted wood.

 We are more efficient and do not have the overhead of a retail shop so we can offer a fair price.
-If you go to the site of the biggest online reseller of Fender necks you will see roasted maple necks for over $1,000.
+If you go to the site of the biggest online reseller of Fender necks, you will see roasted maple necks for over $1,000.
 That is absurd.
-I got an email from them as I was writing this post that a ’59 roasted maple neck can be had for the fantastic price of 1100.00!
+I got an email from them as I was writing this post that a ’59 roasted maple neck can be had for the fantastic price of $1100.00!
 People will pay it, so hats off to the biggest distributor on the web.
 They are paying for a brand name.
 A retail shop has to pay salaries to employees and in addition they have to provide a retail location and all the expenses that go with it.
 We are a small family business and operate from our home, so our expenses are lower.
-There are no employees other than the two of us.
+It is just the two of us.
 We do all the CAD, CAM, CNC, and web programming, database for accounting, networking, mechanical and electronics mods.
+My wife Bette is the bookkeeper and she works for free!
 We do our own in-house tooling design for our necks and bodies.
 This all saves money for internal operations of a small business and that savings is passed along to you in comparatively lower prices.
-With that said, many retail shops that offer refrets have astronomical prices because they can.
+With that said, many retail shops that offer refrets charge astronomical prices because they can.
 Nashville is a good example.
 Business is often what the market will bear.
 Other retail shops with lower prices use service as a loss leader to get customers in, then attempt to upsell them on their products.